BigeyeDestroyer/rnn-project/sparse/README.md

 	- 2016
 - [Sparsity-regularized HMAX for visual recognition][4]
 	- 2014 PloS one, 11 cited.
+	- [Learning image representations from the pixel level via hierarchical sparse coding][5]
+		- 2011, 141 cited

-- [A Novel Biologically Mechanism-Based Visual Cognition Model--Automatic Extraction of Semantics, Formation of Integrated Concepts and Re-selection Features for Ambiguity][5]
+- [A Novel Biologically Mechanism-Based Visual Cognition Model--Automatic Extraction of Semantics, Formation of Integrated Concepts and Re-selection Features for Ambiguity][6]
 	- 2016, arxiv